Connection Lost: Reviews

-"Connection Lost" received positive reviews from television critics, many of whom praised the concept, writing, and humor.
+"Connection Lost" received positive reviews from television critics.
 The Motion Picture Association described it as "one of the most discussed comedy episodes of 2015".
 Gwen Ihnat of The A.V.
-Club called it "one of the most entertaining episodes in recent memory" and gave it a grade of "B".
-She opined that the episode restored the show's chemistry by featuring the entirety of its main cast.
-Vulture writer Daniel Kurland described it as "without a doubt the most ambitious and stylistic the series has ever gotten".
-Voxs Brandon Ambrosino and Quartzs Jason Lynch stated that "Connection Lost" represented the creative risks Modern Family was taking during its sixth season.
+Club called it "one of the most entertaining episodes in recent memory", gave it a grade of "B", and wrote that the episode restored the show's "chemistry" by featuring the full main cast.
+Vulture writer Daniel Kurland said it was "without a doubt the most ambitious and stylistic the series has ever gotten".
+Similarly, Voxs Brandon Ambrosino and Quartzs Jason Lynch stated that "Connection Lost" was representative of the creative risks Modern Family was taking during its sixth season.

-Reviewers also remarked that the digital medium complemented the narrative and humor.
-Writing for Slate, Jay Deshpande commended the use of multitasking as a unique narrative device, while Anick Jesdanun of the Associated Press said that the episode's storytelling benefited from jokes and plot twists within the digital format, setting it apart from Modern Familys typical mockumentary-style humor.
+Reviewers also remarked that the screen-based format complemented the narrative and humor.
+Writing for Slate, Jay Deshpande praised the use of multitasking as a unique narrative device, while Anick Jesdanun of the Associated Press said that the episode's storytelling benefited from jokes and plot twists within the digital format, setting it apart from Modern Familys typical mockumentary-style humor.
 The writing received praise as well, with Ambrosino describing the script as "a knockout" and asserting that it sustained action and audience engagement.
 He and Kurland also praised the attention to character development.

 The use of Apple products in "Connection Lost" drew mixed reactions.
 While Ihnat criticized the episode as resembling a "giant infomercial", other critics opined that the product placement was well incorporated into the narrative.
-Lynch described the product integration as "truly organic", saying it contrasted with promotional stunts often seen in television.
-Kurland commented that the use of technology occasionally felt heavy-handed, such as a scene where Claire nostalgically views baby pictures on iPhoto while listening to music on iTunes.
+Lynch described the product integration as "truly organic", saying that it contrasted with the promotional stunts often seen in television.
+Kurland commented that the use of technology occasionally felt heavy-handed, such as a scene where Claire nostalgically views baby pictures while listening to music on iTunes.
 However, he also argued that the devices served as "astute reflections of the characters", enhancing the authenticity of their interactions.
 Jesdanun remarked that any initial skepticism about the Apple-centric concept "quickly dissipated" due to the episode's strong execution.

-According to Vulture, "Connection Lost" is often considered Modern Familys best episode.
-It has topped rankings by /Film and Rolling Stone Brasil, as well as appearing on top-episode lists by Entertainment Weekly (2nd), The Mary Sue (9th), the Chicago Sun-Times (10th), and The Indian Express (10th).
+According to Vulture, "Connection Lost" is often considered Modern Familys best episode and is the show's highest-rated episode on the online database IMDb.
+It has topped rankings by /Film and Rolling Stone Brasil and appeared on top-episode lists by Entertainment Weekly (2nd), The Mary Sue (9th), the Chicago Sun-Times (10th), and The Indian Express (10th).

 Awards and nominations

-At the 67th Primetime Creative Arts Emmy Awards, "Connection Lost" won Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation, marking Modern Familys third win—after "En Garde" and "Dude Ranch"—and sixth nomination in the category.
+At the 67th Primetime Creative Arts Emmy Awards, "Connection Lost" won Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation, marking Modern Familys third win in the category after "En Garde" and "Dude Ranch"; it was also the show's sixth sound mixing Emmy nomination.
 It also received the Cinema Audio Society Award for Outstanding Achievement in Sound Mixing for Television Series – Half Hour and was nominated for the Writers Guild of America Award for Episodic Comedy.